oasis-tcs/openc2-ap-pf/oc2pf.md

 * MUST NOT respond with a OK/200
 * SHOULD respond with the 501 status code
-* SHOULD respond with 'Rule not updated' in the status text
+* SHOULD respond with 'Rule not implemented' in the status text
 * MAY respond with the 500 status code

-OpenC2 Consumers that receive 'allow <target>' Commands and support the 'delete pf:rule_number' Command:
+OpenC2 Consumers that receive 'allow target' Commands and support the 'delete pf:rule_number' Command:

 * MUST support the pf:rule_number Target type as defined in [Section 2.1.2.2](#2122-pf-targets)
-* Upon successful implementation of the 'allow <target>', MUST return the rule_number associated with the rule if the "response_requested" : "complete" option is populated.
+* Upon successful implementation of the 'allow target', MUST return the rule_number associated with the rule if the "response_requested" : "complete" option is populated.

 OpenC2 Consumers that receive 'allow target' Commands and support the 'insert_rule' Command Argument: